In this extract from Beastly Journeys, Kelsey Camacho tells of travelling through an Arctic blizzard with a pack of huskies in Svalbard.Read more...

 In poor conditions it is more sensible to await improvements in the weather.
 This should be kept in mind when making preparations and arranging provisions.

 The majority of people who visit Svalbard understand that they are not the first to set foot in the archipelago, and that upon arrival they will indeed come across an airport, a coal mine, some restaurants and even, perhaps, other humans.
 They will have heard about environmental problems (holes in the ozone layer, marine pollution, sunken nuclear submarines).
 Yet there remain a good number of visitors who arrive expecting to find a completely untouched paradise.
 This Svalbard is not.
-Those who believe that Svalbard is made up of 62,500km² of untouched wilderness are going to be disillusioned and disappointed when they catch a glimpse of their first car park (after their arrival by comfortable plane), a land blackened with coal dust just next to the airport, and several construction work areas.
-Whoever has Christiane Ritter’s A Woman in the Polar Night in his head, with its trappers and dog-sleds, is going to be surprised and maybe disappointed by the sight of videos, computers, kids on mopeds and other signs of civilisation; even in the countryside there are signs of man, his tracks and his rubbish.
-But the fascinating thing about Svalbard is that those tracks could be 50 years old and that tin can could be 70, both preserved in the Arctic atmosphere.
+Those who believe that Svalbard is made up of 62,500km² of untouched wilderness are going to be disillusioned and disappointed when they catch a glimpse of their first car park (following their arrival in a comfy plane), a land blackened with coal dust alongside to the airport, and a gaggle of construction work areas.
+Whoever has Christiane Ritter’s A Woman in the Polar Night in his or her head, with its trappers and dog sleds, is going to be surprised by the sight of computers, iPhones, kids on mopeds and other signs of contemporary civilisation.
+Even in the countryside there are signs of man, his tracks and his rubbish.
+The fascinating thing about Svalbard, though, is that those tracks could well be 50 years old and that tin might even be 70, both delicately preserved in the unforgiving Arctic atmosphere.

-But if you come to Svalbard with reasonable expectations, are properly prepared and have respect for both the fragile Arctic natural environment and the locals’ way of life, you will be pleasantly surprised by the archipelago.
-And hopefully you will leave the place with very little sign that you have been there, except for the experience and memories that you will take away with you.
+If, however, you come to Svalbard with reasonable expectations, are properly prepared and show respect for both the fragile Arctic natural environment and the locals’ way of life, you will be wonderfully surprised by your time on the archipelago.
+And hopefully you will leave very little sign that you have been there, except for the experience and memories that you will take away with you.

-One of the most common questions I am asked in my capacity as a tour operator in Svalbard is ‘When is the best time to travel?’
+One of the most common questions one gets asked as a tour operator in Svalbard is ‘When is the best time to travel?’
 Well, there is no general answer to this question – the best season depends primarily on your interests.
-Each season is different, with its own advantages and disadvantages, and all I can do is give a broad outline.
+Each season is different, with its own advantages and disadvantages, and all one can offer is a broad outline.
 When is best also depends on one’s national and cultural background: to the surprise of most non-Norwegians, the best-booked season is not summer but spring, the so-called fifth season when it’s still wintry but already bright all around the clock, when Scandinavians have Svalbard almost to themselves.
 The polar night can be a special experience, and naturally the summer is prime travelling time, for many reasons.